 Whenever you open any of these types of accounts as you normally would, the financial institution will usually give you the option to designate it as an IRA.

-Note that for Traditional IRA’s, you can still contribute even if you exceed the maximum allowable amount.
-You just simply don’t get to take the deduction.
-But you still get to invest the money and let it grow tax free.
-You also have the option to later convert it to a Roth!
+Note that for Traditional IRA’s, you can still contribute to one even if you exceed the maximum allowable income requirement.
+You just simply don’t get to take the tax deduction; hence why it’s then called a non-deductible IRA.
+Even though you may not get the up-front tax break, your investments still grow tax free.
+You can also convert it over to a Roth later if you want!

 Traditional IRA and 401k: You are allowed to start withdrawing your money after age 59-1/2.
 If you do so before that, the IRS charges a mandatory 10% penalty (called an excise tax) in addition to ordinary income taxes on the amount withdrawn.